 You can limit any View by entering text in the Filter edit control, then pressing <Enter> or clicking Filter.
 All files that have an exact matching set of characters, in the same order however NOT case sensitive, will be displayed - other items will be masked.
 If you navigate to a different List, keep in mind that your Filtering entry remains intact, which can be momentarily confusing.
 Choose Clear to restore the full List for the given View.

-The Overflow Folder is used when a target folder cannot be found or created, as required by an operation.
-For example, Restore attempts to place a target item in its' last known folder, and if it doesn't exist (and can't be created), the file is instead placed in the Overflow Folder.
+The Default Folder is used when a target folder cannot be found or created, as required by an operation.
+For example, Restore attempts to place a target item in its' last known folder, and if it doesn't exist (and can't be created), the file is instead placed in the Default Folder.

 This is also the folder that hosts non-native Replicate operations (a folder structure you can then move).
 It also serves as the default starting point for Reports, Keyfile Export, User Export, and other operations that store content on your behalf (with your interactive guidance).

-Most importantly, your Overflow Folder serves as a potential point of indirection when using your Profile on multiple host computers, as described in the next section.
+Most importantly, your Default Folder serves as a potential point of indirection when using your Profile on multiple host computers, as described in the next section.

-IMPORTANT: Starting with v9.3.2, Overflow Folders are specific to each host computer from which you use your Profile, in all cases.
+IMPORTANT: Host Folders are specific to each host computer from which you use your Profile.
 This is handled on your behalf as you make changes from each location.

-Dyn Overflow allows you to associate a portion of your managed content's path for redirection when you use your Profile (and associated/ managed content) to work on another host computer.
+Dyn Default allows you to associate a portion of your managed content's path for redirection when you use your Profile (and associated/ managed content) to work on another host computer.

 Consider for a moment that you've created data in D:\Data, then decide to Login to SSProtect on another host computer.
 What if it doesn't have a D:\ volume for you to use?

-This case is of course handled by Remote Deployment, however can be simplified when using Dynamic Overflow redirection.
-This allows you to dynamically associate the original D:\Data Overflow Folder with a different location on other host computers - perhaps C:\Data - and continue working with content in native form.
+This case is of course handled by Remote Deployment, however can be simplified when using Dynamic Default Folder Redirection.
+This allows you to dynamically associate the original D:\Data Default Folder with a different location on other host computers - perhaps C:\Data - and continue working with content in native form.

-Use Open Folder with a single List selection to open Explorer for the target.
+Select a file then choose Open Folder to open File Explorer for the managed item.
 If the target file does not exist, SSProtect will attempt to open the last known folder in which the file was located.
-If this folder is not available, Explorer will render the Overflow Folder.
-This is helpful for quickly navigating to items, both before and after Restore/ Rebuild operations.
+If this folder is not available, File Explorer will render the Default Folder.
+This is helpful for quickly navigating to items, both before and after Restore operations.

 When using :Recover, you can select one or more files then choose Restore (all Views) or Replicate (Archivelist) to Recover managed content.

 Replicate differs from Restore in the way target location is determined and carried out.
-Details are beyond the scope of this article, and available in, Using :Recover.
+Details are available in the article, Restoring and Replicating.